-LT-CAGE."
-R.Add.10.
+The FDA approved and required a specific label to accompany the bone-graft component alone.
+Cf. R.Add.10 (directing reader to distinct cage-component label for cage-related information).
+As relevant here, that label instructs surgeons that Infuse is to "be implanted via an anterior ... approach" at "one level" of the lumbar spine (R.Add.12) and that "[t]he InFUSE Bone Graft component must not be used without the LT-CAGE."
+R.Add.18.
 The label, in addition to noting reports of "back and leg pain," warns that "[e]ctopic and/or exuberant bone formation," "[f]oreign body (allergic) reaction," "[i]nfection," and "nerve damage" are among the "potential adverse events which may occur with spinal fusion surgery with the InFUSE Bone Graft" component of the device.
-R.Add.18-19.
+R.Add.
+18-19.

 Appellants concede that the FDA considered "potential off-label use" and associated risks when it granted Infuse premarket approval.
-Compl.¶¶33-34; Br.8-9.
-Recognizing that surgeons might choose to use it off-label, the FDA mandated that the Infuse label caution against certain off-label uses (such as use of the device "without the LT-Cage" (R.Add.10 (emphasis omitted)), and warn of possible risks associated with off-label uses (such as "posterior bone formation" when the device is implanted "by a posterior lumbar interbody fusion procedure with cylindrical threaded cages" rather than the tapered LT-Cage (R.Add.13)).
+Compl.¶¶33-34; Br.6-7.
+Recognizing that surgeons might choose to use it off-label, the FDA mandated that the Infuse label caution against certain off-label uses (such as use of the device "without the LT-Cage" (R.Add.10 (emphasis omitted)), and warn of possible risks associated with off-label uses (such as "posterior bone formation" when the device is implanted "by a posterior lumbar interbody fusion procedure with cylindrical threaded cages" (R.Add.13)).